|Business Rating:||3.5 / 5|

 The American Express Business Gold Card stands out primarily for its flexibility, offering a rewards scheme that adjusts as your business spending does.
 Plus, the card has a solid roster of business-related perks like expense tracking and financing program-eligibility that can add to its long-term value.

 See related: How I use my Amex Business Gold

 To help match rewards with your spending, the Business Gold Card rewards 4 points per dollar in the two categories your business spends the most in each billing cycle, between directly purchased airfare, U.S. restaurants, U.S. gas stations, U.S. shipping purchases and purchases made directly from select U.S. computer hardware, software or cloud solution providers.

 This means if you spend more on U.S. restaurant purchases in one month and more on U.S. gas station purchases the next, you’ll still earn great rewards.
 Plus, you earn 1 point per dollar on the remainder of your purchases.

 Note, the 4-point bonus is capped at $150,000 in total purchases per year, but this is a very high spending cap, and cardholders shouldn’t have much trouble earning a large number of Membership Rewards points at a high rate.

 Fair introductory bonus

-For a limited time, the American Express Business Gold Card currently offers 70,000 points for spending $10,000 on eligible purchases in the first three months of card membership.
-This is double the card’s previous offering and is among the card’s highest welcome bonuses to date.
-That said, the new bonus carries a much higher spending requirement, as you’ll need to spend at least $3,333 per month in your first three months to qualify.
+That said, the new bonus carries a high spending requirement, as you’ll need to spend at least $3,333 per month in your first three months to qualify.